cyboerg42/raspberry-pico-multi-uart/README.md

 This sketch is a PoC for using multiple CDC interfaces and PIO on a RP2040.

-CFG_TUD_CDC must be at least 5.
+CFG_TUD_CDC must be at least 8.

 Config file is located in the library.
 (Adafruit_TinyUSB_Arduino/src/arduino/ports/rp2040/tusb_config_rp2040.h)

-You may also want to widen the _desc_cfg_buffer to 512.
+You need also to widen the _desc_cfg_buffer to 1024.

 It's located in Adafruit_TinyUSB_Arduino/src/arduino/Adafruit_USBD_Device.h